 Unsecured debt is debt that is not backed by an asset.
 The most common types of unsecured debt are credit cards and medical bills.

 Bankruptcy can help you discharge or get rid of your unsecured debts.
-However, if you have any secured debts, you will still be responsible for making payments on those debts if you intend to avoid the lender from seizing those assets.
+However, if you have any secured debts, you will still be responsible for making payments on those debts if you intend to prevent the lender from seizing those assets.

 The property you can keep when filing for bankruptcy in Fl will depend on the exemptions applied to the property and which Chapter of Bankruptcy you file.
 Luckily, Florida has some of the best exemptions or protections in the country.

-In chapter 13 you can keep the vehicle as long as you pay the Chapter 7 liquidation value ($6500 in the above example) over the life of your Chapter 13 plan.
+In chapter 13, you can keep the vehicle as long as you pay the Chapter 7 liquidation value ($6500 in the above example) over the life of your Chapter 13 plan.

 In Chapter 7 Bankruptcy, the debtor’s non-exempt assets are liquidated to pay creditors.
 The debtor is then discharged from all personal liability for those debts.

-Chapter 7 bankruptcy is also known as straight bankruptcy or liquidation bankruptcy.
+Chapter 7 bankruptcy is also known as a straight or liquidation bankruptcy.
 It is the simplest and quickest form of bankruptcy.
 In most cases, the entire process can be completed in as little as four to six months.

 Read More: Chapter 7 Bankruptcy: The Complete Guide